 Cheetah Cub Cam FAQs

-Cheetah Rosalie gave birth to five cubs Tuesday, Oct.
-12, 2021.
+Cheetah Echo gave birth to five cubs Tuesday, Sept.
+12, 2023.
 Tune in to the Cheetah Cub Cam streaming live from the Smithsonian’s National Zoo and Conservation Biology Institute in Front Royal, Virginia, for all the action.
-Have a question about Rosalie and her cubs?
+Have a question about Echo and her cubs?
 Find the answer below.

-Keepers gave Rosalie an ultrasound!
-As part of Rosalie’s enrichment and training, keepers worked with her to voluntarily participate in her veterinary care.
+Keepers gave Echo an ultrasound!
+As part of their enrichment and training, keepers work with cheetahs at SCBI to voluntarily participate in their veterinary care.

 Interaction between a mother cheetah and her cubs helps them bond.
-Rosalie licks her cubs to clean and groom them.
-She has to do this right after birth and will continue to groom them regularly as they grow.
-Rosalie also uses grooming to stimulate her cubs to urinate and defecate.
-You may see her nursing (feeding) her cubs, and as they get older, she and her cubs will play together.
+Cheetah mothers lick their cubs to clean and groom them.
+The cheetah mother has to do this right after birth and will continue to groom them regularly as they grow.
+Echo will also use grooming to stimulate her cubs to urinate and defecate.
+You may see Echo nursing (feeding) her cubs, and as they get older, mother and cubs will play together.

 The Smithsonian’s National Zoo’s legacy of conservation work extends beyond the public Zoo in Washington, D.C., to the Smithsonian Conservation Biology Institute in Front Royal, Virginia.
 Scientists at SCBI study and breed more than 20 species, including some that were once extinct in the wild, such as black-footed ferrets and scimitar-horned oryx.